sindresorhus/pretty-bytes/readme.md

 Type: `boolean`<br>
 Default: `false`

-If `true`: Include plus sign for positive numbers.
+Include plus sign for positive numbers.
 If the difference is exactly zero a space character will be prepended instead for better alignment.

 ##### locale